-You should stop completing the form before the 'check your answers' stage so any amendments required can be made when you have an appointment with a Visa Services Assistant.
+You should stop completing the form after inputting your CAS number so any amendments required can be made if you have your application checked by a Student Visa Advisor.

 It's your responsibility to collect all the documents that you need for your application.
-All documents must be translated into English if they aren't in English already.
+Any documents that are not in English must be translated into English.
 If you have a document that requires translation, you can search for a translator.
 Depending on your situation you might need different documents to your friends.
 The Tier 4 application form will help to tell you which documents you need.
 You'll need some, or all, of the following documents: